odethier-ulb/mtSVG/README.md

                         "true/false" value for the gene order can be omitted when using false.
-  --start START         Start gene of the ribbon --intergenic INTERGENIC
+  --start START         Start gene of the ribbon --linear              Show the genes in the same order as in the gff file.
+  --intergenic INTERGENIC
                         Display intergenic regions having a size = or >, skipped if 0 is set